 Location: Union Island

 As skipper, I got to man the helm while I commanded my crew to lift each sail.
-They worked like a well oil machine getting up 5 sails like super seamen.
+They worked like a well oil machine getting up five sails like super seamen.
 After the sails were raised, we turned off the engine and began sailing with just the power of the wind and our hands.
-We got some jams playing up on deck and everyone hung out around the cockpit as we made way to the new country.
-I was walking around leisurely on deck when out of nowhere I was doused by a full bucket of salt water.
+We got some jams playing up on deck, and everyone hung out around the cockpit as we made way to the new country.
+I was walking around leisurely on deck when out of nowhere, I was doused by a full bucket of saltwater.
 I looked up to see Nick with a huge smile on his face.
 This was the brutal revenge for the light spray of a water gun.
-When we got to Union, Captain Tor and I decided that we needed to drop two anchors instead of one, which we haven’t done yet.
-We dropped two anchors because it’s a crowded anchorage and there are coral reefs all around us.
+When we got to Union, Captain Tor and I decided that we needed to drop two anchors instead of one, which we hadn’t done yet.
+We dropped two anchors because it’s a crowded anchorage, and there are coral reefs all around us.
 Dropping two anchors allows us to move around less, which is key for a tight anchorage.
-For dinner we had steak fajitas, also cooked by Hannah.
+For dinner, we had steak fajitas, also cooked by Hannah.
 They were fantastic.
 Now, we’re headed off for a night out on Happy Island.
-Skipper Cole signing out.
+Skipper Cole here – signing out.